If you’re trying to carve out a career in music, we hope these 3 tips for independent artists will help you out on your journey.

 You will need to decide between an independent music career and a major record label.
 Something that might be obvious but we’re gonna say it anyway is that you can’t pay people from labels to meet with you, that’s not how you get a record deal.

-You’ve got to focus on building relationships with people, “It isn’t what you know but who you know,” is especially true when it comes to the music industry.
+“It isn’t what you know but who you know,” is especially true when it comes to the music industry.

 The same applies everywhere else…if it was possible to just go and hire a radio promoter to get you spun on the radio everyone would be doing it!